Hi everyone! We are back with our social media series! Previously, iPay88 has written:

 Currently, LinkedIn is the world’s largest professional social network that has a presence in more than 200 countries worldwide.

 So, is your business already on LinkedIn?
-If not, read the 5 reasons below on why it should be!
+If not, read the 5 reasons below on why you should use LinkedIn for business marketing!

 1. To recruit new talents